rkturer/movie-recommender/README.md

-# movie-recommender
+# **Project in Progress!!!**
-Project in Progress!!!

-🎬🎬🎬 A movie recommending program 🎬🎬🎬
+## 🎬🎬🎬 A movie recommending program 🎬🎬🎬

-## Phase One
+## **Phase One**

-Downloaded three data sets (movies.dat, user.dat and ratings.dat) off of Movie Lens
+- Downloaded three data sets (movies.dat, user.dat and ratings.dat) off of Movie Lens

-Cleaned and explored the data using Jupyter Notebook
+- Cleaned and explored the data using Jupyter Notebook

-Created a "cleaned_movies.csv" which includes MovieID, Rating (average rating for movies w/ >5 ratings), Genre, and Title
+- Created a "cleaned_movies.csv" which includes MovieID, Rating (average rating for movies w/ >5 ratings), Genre, and Title

-## Phase Two
+## **Phase Two**

-Created a python files to give movie recommendations

-the "user_input.py" file handles user input in the terminal and returns the genre of the user's choosing
+-Created a python files to give movie recommendations -The "user_input.py" file handles user input in the terminal and returns the genre of the user's choosing

-The  "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre the user chose
+- The "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre the user chose

-## Phase Three
+## **Phase Three**

-Created a new python file "where_to_watch.py" that uses The Movie Data Base (TMDb) API I used dotenv to manage API-Keys securely
+- Created a new python file "where_to_watch.py" that uses The Movie Data Base (TMDb) API
+- I used dotenv to manage API-Keys securely
-Retrieves where a movie could be in real time:
+- Retrieves where a movie could be in real time:
   - Streamed: Netflix, Disney Plus, Hulu, etc
   - Bought or Rented

-## How To Run The Project
+## **How To Run The Project**
 ### 1. Clone my repo:
 ```bash
 git clone https://github.com/rkturer/movie-recommender.git